Come Back! Teaching Your Dog to Come When Called

 Work together co-operatively to hunt, play and find safety.

-These are life skills, innate in our dogs.
-What we need to teach the pet dog is that we represent all of these things, we are place of safety, a great hunting companion (for food and toys!) and that seeking information from and staying connected to us is rewarding.
+These are natural life skills in our dogs.
+What we can teach them is that we can be present for all these activities, serving as a safe haven, a fantastic hunting partner (for food and toys!), and that looking to us for information and staying connected is beneficial.

 Re-connect, run to me and stop in front